 You want the maximum benefit from added proteins for your high-porosity hair.
 That means you must know how to properly use protein in your hair.

 Here is a simple step-by-step procedure to achieve your desired results.
-This is only meant for highly damaged, dry, and frizzy hair:
+This is only meant for highly damaged, dry, and frizzy hair (whether you have straight hair, wavy hair, curly hair, or coily hair):

 Note: In step number three, we used a low molecular weight protein to ensure it penetrates deep and fills in the empty pores of the hair shaft.
 The conditioner with higher molecular weight proteins will seal and coat, which traps conditioner molecules inside the hair.